+Chemotherapy

-Having chemotherapy Chemotherapy Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy the leukaemia cells.
+Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy the leukaemia cells.
 Cytotoxic means toxic to cells.
 The drugs disrupt the way that leukaemia cells grow and divide, but they also affect normal cells.

 You will have several different chemotherapy drugs during treatment.
-Most of these drugs will be given through your line or port into a vein (intravenously).
-Some people may also have chemotherapy as a small injection under the skin.Rarely, chemotherapy is given into the fluid around the spine using a lumbar puncture (see page 26).
-This is called intrathecal chemotherapy.
-We have a booklet called Understanding chemotherapy that you may find useful (page 94).
-Side effects of chemotherapy Chemotherapy can cause side effects.
+Most of the drugs will be given through your line or port into a vein (intravenously).
+You will take others by mouth as tablets (oral chemotherapy).

+At times during treatment you will also have chemotherapy given into the fluid around your spine and brain.
+This is called intrathecal chemotherapy and is done during a lumbar puncture.
+Intrathecal chemotherapy may be given to treat or prevent leukaemia in this area of the body.

+Our booklet Understanding chemotherapy has more information about having chemotherapy and different chemotherapy drugs (see page 96).

+Side effects of chemotherapy

+Chemotherapy can cause side effects.
 Your doctor, nurse or pharmacist will explain what to expect.
 Different drugs cause different side effects.

 The main side effects are described here, as well as some ways to reduce or control them.
 You may get some of these side effects but you are very unlikely to get them all.
 Always tell your doctor or nurse about any side effects you have so they can help.

-Risk of infection Chemotherapy usually reduces the number of white blood cells in your blood.
+Risk of infection

+Chemotherapy usually reduces the number of white blood cells in your blood.
 These cells normally fight infection.
 If the number of white blood cells is low, you are more likely to get an infection.
 A low white blood cell count is called neutropenia.

-Your doctor may give you the following: - antibiotics to help prevent an infection - injections of a drug called G-CSF under the skin this may help your bone marrow make a type of white blood cell called neutrophils.
+Your doctor may give you the following:

+- Antibiotics to help prevent an infection. - Injections of a drug called G-CSF under the skin.
+This may help your bone marrow make a type of white blood cell called neutrophils.

 When you are in hospital, your nurse will check your temperature regularly and monitor you for signs of infection.
 Always let them know if you feel unwell or cold and shivery.

-When you are at home contact the hospital straight away on the 24-hour contact number you have if: - your temperature goes over 37.5°C (99.5F) - you suddenly feel unwell, even with a normal or low temperature - you have symptoms of an infection.
+When you are at home, contact the hospital straight away on the 24-hour contact number you have if:

+- your temperature goes over 37.5°C (99.5F)

+- you suddenly feel unwell, even with a normal or low temperature

+- you have symptoms of an infection.